bgaesslein/mb_ScrobbleShortTracks/README.md

-# Scrobble Item
+# Scrobble Short Tracks
-MusicBee plugin that allows you to scrobble any album or track in your library without fully playing it.
+MusicBee plugin that allows you to scrobble tracks shorter than 30 seconds.

 ## Installation
 1. Download the latest release